populationgenomics/talos/design_docs/Configuration.md

 ## `variant_object`

 This section relates to the creation of variant objects from CyVCF2 classes.

-* csq_string - this is used in Hail to construct the CSQ string, in BCFTools to write into the header, and in downstream analysis to digest it
+When parsing a VCF using Cyvcf2, the variant representation objects use a custom representation of the INFO fields, which cannot be pickled.
+This limits the possible parallelisation of analysis downstream.
+Extracting out into dictionaries opens up opportunities downstream, and these fields are used to set up the dictionary fields.

+CSQ_STRING is used in 3 separate places:

+1. Hail to construct the CSQ string
+2. BCFTools to write into the header
+3. in downstream analysis to digest the CSQ content

+* csq_string - |-delimited series of values, describing the content in the CSQ field
-* var_info_keep - values from the VCF variant INFO field which will be kept
+* var_info_keep - values from the VCF variant INFO field which will be kept.
+This will be replaced with more generic logic, so that the fields don't need to be enumerated in config, which feels brittle.

 ## `filter`

-This section relates to the variant filtration and categorisation process, currently used in Hail methods
+This section relates to the variant filtration and categorisation process, currently executed in Hail query.
+These default settings are primarily based on a clinical-team provided specification, and can be replaced for a bespoke run.

 * af_semi_rare - a minimum AF threshold to be applied to all variants
 * min_samples_to_ac_filter - minimum number of samples in the joint-call in order to apply common-in-cohort filter